simplenotsimpler/dj-mycareerhub-work/README.md

 - Resume format is strictly ATS-compliant.
 Hence, this not concerned with having multiple templates.
 - Portfolio is the public facing part of the site.
 - Because I am the only user logging in, I have opted to keep the authentication simple and secure the site in other ways.
+- ChatGPT has been used for research and assisting with code development to solve specific problems.

 ## Why Django?